sphinx-doc/sphinx/Doc-26/library/time.rst

      The time value sequence was changed from a tuple to a :class:`struct_time`, with the addition of attribute names for the fields.

-  .. versionchanged:: 2.6
-     The time value sequence was extended to provide the :attr:`tm_gmtoff` and :attr:`tm_zone` attributes as described above.

 The module defines the following functions and data items:

 .. data:: accept2dyear